jmrichardson/tuneta/README.md

 ### Early Stopping

-Early stopping can be enabled to limit the number of optimization trials due to resource and time constraints.
-Early stopping threshold is calculated as follows:
+Early stopping can be enabled to limit the number of optimization trials due to resource and time constraints:

-Single time period optimization:  Stop after x number of trials performed without improvement in correlation.
+* Single time period optimization:  Stop after x number of trials performed without improvement in correlation.

-Multi-time period optimization:  TuneTA finds the best non-dominated candidates of trials with respect to correlation (max) and deviation (min) along the pareto front.
+* Multi-time period optimization:  TuneTA finds the best non-dominated candidates of trials with respect to correlation (max) and deviation (min) along the pareto front.
 A second pareto is generated among the initial candidates to percolate the best within a pre-defined epsilon.
 Stop if there are no changes in the best trial after x number of trials.

 ### Installation